galenholt/hydrogauge/tests/testthat/_snaps/get_groups.md

        9 site lists for automated client jobs CLIENT_JOBS  L_DA~ 422004   Sites With ~
       10 Valley groups for IPART Management   CLIENT_VALL~ 422_~ 422004   422 - CULGOA
       # i 45 more rows

+# groups

+    Code
+      vdsg
+    Output
+      # A tibble: 15,344 x 5
+         group_decode                 group value value_decode                stations
+         <chr>                        <chr> <chr> <chr>                       <chr>
+       1 to be at the top of the list AB    CTABS Any sites that GAUGINGS re~ 221202
+       2 to be at the top of the list AB    CTABS Any sites that GAUGINGS re~ 221207
+       3 to be at the top of the list AB    CTABS Any sites that GAUGINGS re~ 221208
+       4 to be at the top of the list AB    CTABS Any sites that GAUGINGS re~ 221209
+       5 to be at the top of the list AB    CTABS Any sites that GAUGINGS re~ 221210
+       6 to be at the top of the list AB    CTABS Any sites that GAUGINGS re~ 221212
+       7 to be at the top of the list AB    CTABS Any sites that GAUGINGS re~ 221218
+       8 to be at the top of the list AB    CTABS Any sites that GAUGINGS re~ 221224
+       9 to be at the top of the list AB    CTABS Any sites that GAUGINGS re~ 221225
+      10 to be at the top of the list AB    CTABS Any sites that GAUGINGS re~ 227245
+      # i 15,334 more rows

+---

+    Code
+      qdsg
+    Output
+      # A tibble: 5,806 x 5
+         group_decode                  group        value      stations value_decode
+         <chr>                         <chr>        <chr>      <chr>    <chr>
+       1 Catchments for use in HYCATCH CATCH        GORR       111005A  <NA>
+       2 Catchments for use in HYCATCH CATCH        GORR       111007A  <NA>
+       3 Catchments for use in HYCATCH CATCH        GORR       112002A  <NA>
+       4 Catchments for use in HYCATCH CATCH        GORR       112003A  <NA>
+       5 Catchments for use in HYCATCH CATCH        GORR       112004A  <NA>
+       6 Catchments for use in HYCATCH CATCH        GORR       112101B  <NA>
+       7 Catchments for use in HYCATCH CATCH        GORR       112102A  <NA>
+       8 Reports for ministers office  DDGREPORTING STATEDAILY 001202A  State Daily R~ 9 Reports for ministers office  DDGREPORTING STATEDAILY 001203A  State Daily R~ 10 Reports for ministers office  DDGREPORTING STATEDAILY 002104A  State Daily R~
+      # i 5,796 more rows

+---

+    Code
+      ndsg
+    Output
+      # A tibble: 44,419 x 5
+         group_decode                   group       value       stations value_decode
+         <chr>                          <chr>       <chr>       <chr>    <chr>
+       1 KeyGroups used to build others AA_KEYGROUP ACTIVESITES 201001   <NA>
+       2 KeyGroups used to build others AA_KEYGROUP ACTIVESITES 201005   <NA>
+       3 KeyGroups used to build others AA_KEYGROUP ACTIVESITES 201012   <NA>
+       4 KeyGroups used to build others AA_KEYGROUP ACTIVESITES 201015   <NA>
+       5 KeyGroups used to build others AA_KEYGROUP ACTIVESITES 201900   <NA>
+       6 KeyGroups used to build others AA_KEYGROUP ACTIVESITES 202001   <NA>
+       7 KeyGroups used to build others AA_KEYGROUP ACTIVESITES 202002   <NA>
+       8 KeyGroups used to build others AA_KEYGROUP ACTIVESITES 203002   <NA>
+       9 KeyGroups used to build others AA_KEYGROUP ACTIVESITES 203004   <NA>
+      10 KeyGroups used to build others AA_KEYGROUP ACTIVESITES 203005   <NA>
+      # i 44,409 more rows